onyxadm/ofx-reader/README.md

 Colaboration
 -------

-Contribute to improve the project.
+Contribute to improve the project original.
 If you'd like inspiration on projects to take on, check out the [Easy-Fix](https://github.com/leogregianin/ofx-reader/issues) label on the tracker.
 It holds tasks that can be solved without too much prior knowledge of the code.

 Contributors